Fenekhu/snhu-eportfolio/index.md

 While what little functionality there was within my previous project was junk, I knew a fair amount of the UI would be salvagable.
 It would need tweaking to handle the new patterns of communication I planned to handle application state with, such as streams and dependency injection.
 Some UI components were so intertwined with the functionality and state that they had to becompletely rewritten.

 In addition to salvaging code, I also wanted to identify bad practices, inconsistent style, and other issues within my usage of Dart and Flutter, to avoid similar mistakes and keep my new project clean.
-For example, there are roughly zero code comments in my original project, but the new project is almost fully documented where the code isn't self documenting (something I try to have code be as much as possible).
+For example, there are roughly zero code comments in my original project, but the new project is almost fully documented where the code isn't self-documenting (which I try to do as much as possible).

 Another example of something that was cleanly rewritten is in [`stream_endpoint.dart`](assets/initial-project-code/stream_endpoint.dart):

 *For background, the radio stream is available at four different qualities, all with different URLs.
-In the initial project, I was just using test endpoints instead of the actual stream in case I accidentally made a mistake that spammed the url with requests, I wouldn't want to get my IP blacklisted from the station I often listen to.*
+In the initial project, I was just using test endpoints instead of the actual stream.
+If I accidentally made a mistake that spammed the url with requests, I wouldn't want to get my IP blacklisted from the station I often listen to.*

 ```dart
 class StreamEndpoint {